 When rubbed too hard on the skin, sonic brushes and/or abrasive facial scrubs can increase breakout activity.
 I think this may have to do with what type of product applied immediately after.
 Physical exfoliators like these can potentially create pathways in the pores into which pore-clogging moisturizers can enter further.
 This can create blockages in the pores which leads to bumps and breakouts.
 For many, the benefits of exfoliation that these provide can actually help lessen breakouts.
 However, I know that personally, I need to be careful with scrubs.
 As for the Clarisonic, I never use one and here’s why.

-Pro tip: When using a Clarisonic or a facial scrub, be sure avoid using too much pressure when massaging these over the face.
+Pro tip: When using a Clarisonic or a facial scrub, be sure to avoid using too much pressure when massaging these over the face.
 Go lightly.
 In addition, pay close attention to what you’re applying to the skin afterward.
 Choose an oil-free serum and moisturizer.
 These are better choices for breakout-prone skin.
 If you suspect physical exfoliators might be a problem for you, consider switching to an acid exfoliator.
 These work in an entirely different way to remove surface dry skin cells.

 So there you have it.
 These are some of the most common causes of breakouts that I tend to see.
-It’s very, very challenging to ever truly know why one gets breakouts in their adult years but hopefully this provides some fresh insight and give you some new things to try.
+It’s very, very challenging to ever truly know why one gets breakouts in their adult years but hopefully, this provides some fresh insight and gives you some new things to try.
 Lastly, if and when you do get your next blemish, be sure to get rid of it fast using all the products and tools found in this Zit Care Kit.